nesrak1/AssetsTools.NET/README.md

 ### Extracting classdata.tpk and cldb.dat

-The easiest way to get a decompressed classdata.tpk is to download it from the zip in the releases section.
+The easiest way to get a classdata.tpk is to download it from the zip in the releases section.

-To get the classdata.tpk from UABE yourself go to `Options -> Edit Type Package` in UABE's main window, open the tpk in the same folder as UABE, uncheck `Compress the file (LZMA)`, and click OK.

-To get a cldb.dat, export a class database from the `Edit Type Package` dialog.
-Make sure you do not export from the uncompressed tpk, otherwise the output will be garbage.
-Once you've exported the database, go to `Options -> Edit Type Database`, uncheck `Compress the file (LZMA)`, and click OK, and click OK again.
+The original UABE comes with a classdata.tpk that you can use with this library.
+However, some newer types are missing (2019.3+).
+To get a cldb.dat (classdata snapshot for one unity version), you can do so from the `Options->Edit Type Package` dialog in UABE.

 ## Hmms 🤔